 When does the Bible as a printed book no longer serve its purpose to inspire people and offer them hope?
-One answer is when you can’t find the Bible in a language of your choice; or, when you want the Bible in a non-print format.
+One answer is when you can’t find the Bible in the language of your choice.
+Another is when you want the Bible in a non-print format.
 Now, thanks to the generosity of the Mart Green family of Oklahoma City, the inspiring and life-changing message of the Bible will one day be available in all living languages and in digital formats.

-One of the project’s first steps is to discern which of the Scripture-less languages has priority.
-If a language has many speakers it may rank higher than a language that is considered endangered because there are too few speakers.
+There are currently some 7,105 living languages in the world, according to one authoritative source called the Ethnologue, only a fraction of which have either a full Bible or any portion of it.
+One of the project’s first steps is to discern which of the Scripture-less languages should be given priority.
+If a language has many speakers, it may rank higher than a language that is considered endangered because there are too few speakers.

 The work of translating the Bible into all the 7,105 languages and then converting the translations into software formats will span the next 20 to 25 years.
 ABS will bring the Nida Institute, its research and service arm, into the project to provide training and capacity building for the many teams and scholars deployed across the project.